drhaynes/hybrid-mobile-web/README.md

 The custom react hook [`useAppInNativeMobileContext`](./web/src/hooks/useAppInNativeMobileContext.ts) can then be used from any component to render or behave conditionally depending on whether the web app is running in a web or native mobile web view.

+Note: Any React component using this hook will need to declare `'use client'` at the top of the file to indicate that this logic can only run client-side.

 ### Next.js Link router bypass

 When the Next.js router is in use, iOS web view navigation delegate methods are never invoked in native code.